-- (1) A sponsor adopting an affirmative action program pursuant to part 4 of this plan must invite applicants for apprenticeship to inform the sponsor whether the applicant believes that that he or she is an individual with a disability as defined in part 2 of this plan.
+- (1) A sponsor adopting an affirmative action program pursuant to part 4 of this plan must invite applicants for apprenticeship to inform the sponsor whether the applicant believes that that he or she is an individual with a disability as defined in part 2 of this plan, consistent with federal law and the U.S. Constitution.
 This invitation must be provided to each applicant when the applicant applies or is considered for apprenticeship.
 The invitation may be included with the application materials for apprenticeship, but must be separate from the application. - (2) The sponsor must invite an applicant to self-identify as required in paragraph (A) of this section using the language and manner prescribed by the Administrator and published on the OA Web site.